 Author: Adam Simmons

 As you can imagine, such a large number of pixels can provide an impressive pixel density.
-This article is based on our experiences of the UHD resolution on a 28” monitor, the Samsung U28D590D.
-UHD monitors come in various sizes, from 24” to 32” at time of writing, and different screen sizes will offer a slightly different experience as it alters the pixel density.
-This monitor is something of a middle ground and currently one of the more popular screen sizes.
-The pixel density of a 28” UHD screen is 157.35 Pixels Per Inch (PPI), compared to 108.79 PPI for a 27” 2560 x 1440 model and 81.59 PPI for a 27” 1920 x 1080 monitor.
+When first published, this article focused on our experiences of the UHD resolution on a 28” monitor, the Samsung U28D590D.
+Some more recent thoughts have been added, again focusing on how things look on a model of this sort of size.
+It’s important to remember that UHD monitors come in various sizes, typically between 24” and 43” and different screen sizes will offer a different experience.
+It alters the pixel density.
+27-28″ is something of a middle ground, the most ubiquitous size for monitors of this resolution.
+For reference, the pixel density of a 28” UHD screen is 157.35 Pixels Per Inch (PPI).
+This compares to 108.79 PPI for a 27” 2560 x 1440 model and 81.59 PPI for a 27” 1920 x 1080 monitor.

 The desktop experience

 The first thing you notice when you fire the monitor up and get onto Windows is how tiny icons on the desktop are.
 It isn’t just desktop icons that are minuscule, it’s everything else as well – text, buttons in programs, title bars, the taskbar, clock and various other elements.
 The following photos give an impression of the relative size of the desktop icons and taskbar when running the U28D590D at its native UHD resolution, the WQHD resolution and the Full HD resolution.